Beyond Stars Hollow: Gilmore Girls Inspiration in Connecticut Last Updated: November 2023

 Each year, fans gather in Litchfield County to celebrate Connecticut’s favorite fictitious town, Stars Hollow.
-Explore the magic is by experiencing the Gilmore Girls Getaway.
+Explore the magic by experiencing the Gilmore Girls Experience at Delamar West Hartford.
 Here are some other cities and towns around the state featured in the popular television show Gilmore Girls that are worth a visit.

 Hartford – Almost every episode featured Friday night dinner at Rory’s grandparents' house in the city.
 Take a drive down Prospect Avenue and Scarborough Street in Hartford, and the majestic homes will make you feel like you’re in Richard and Emily Gilmore’s neighborhood.

-While you’re there… the Gilmore Girls couldn’t live without coffee, so stop for a cup at Blue State, then do what bookworm Rory would do and head to the historic homes of these famous authors!
+While you’re there… the Gilmore Girls couldn’t live without coffee, so stop for a cup at Story and Soil, then do what bookworm Rory would do and head to the historic homes of these famous authors!
+Plus find more literature getaway ideas and coffee shops throughout Connecticut.

 Collinsville – Washington Depot may have been the inspiration for Stars Hollow, but scenes for the pilot episode were filmed in this village of Canton.